Sign Up Free

 2025 was the year Ethereum shifted to a twice-yearly hard fork schedule, shipping both Pectra (May 2025) and Fusaka (December 2025).
 Pectra (Prague on execution, Electra on consensus) focused on user experience and validator improvements.
 Its headline feature was EIP-7702, which allowed regular Ethereum accounts to temporarily behave like smart contract wallets.
 In practical terms, this meant users could batch transactions, have someone else sponsor their gas fees, set up programmable spending controls, and use account recovery mechanisms, all without migrating to a new wallet.
 It also increased the maximum effective balance for a single validator from 32 ETH to 2,048 ETH (EIP-7251), making staking more capital-efficient for institutions and large holders.
 Blob capacity increased from a target of 3 to 6 per block.

 Fusaka (Fulu on consensus, Osaka on execution) arrived in December 2025 with deeper infrastructure changes.
-The headline feature was PeerDAS (EIP-7594), a new protocol for verifying data availability.
+The headline was PeerDAS (EIP-7594), a new protocol for verifying data availability.
 Before Fusaka, every node had to download every blob in full.
 After Fusaka, nodes only sample small pieces, using cryptographic techniques to confirm the data is available without storing all of it.
-This was essential because blob demand from Layer 2 networks was already pushing against capacity limits.
+Essential, because blob demand from Layer 2 networks was already pushing against capacity limits.

 Fusaka also introduced Blob Parameter Only (BPO) forks, a mechanism that lets Ethereum adjust blob capacity between major upgrades without needing a full hard fork.
 The first two BPOs were scheduled immediately after Fusaka, increasing the blob target from 6 to 10, then to 14 per block.
 The gas limit rose from 45 million to 60 million per block, and a per-transaction gas cap of 16.7 million was added to prevent any single transaction from dominating block space.